Commitment & Action Plan

-In response to the historic and current systemic racism and discrimination that profoundly impact the addiction treatment field, NAATP Staff and Board members make the following commitments to action.
+In acknowledgment of the historic and ongoing systemic racism and discrimination that deeply affect the addiction treatment field, the NAATP staff and Board commit to the following actions.

 Self-Examination